delthas/JavaMP3/README.md

 ## Quick example

-This library is Object-oriented: you can use one of the several static functions in the Sound class to get a Sound object, and then call methods on it to get data and metadata.
+This library is object-oriented: you can use one of the several static functions in the Sound class to get a Sound object, and then call methods on it to get data and metadata.
 Let's have a look at how to interact with the library.

 There are several ways to get a Sound object (ie decoding MPEG data) :